tomwcodes/about/README.md

-- 👋 Hi, I’m @wombatom
+- 👋 Hi, I’m @tomwcodes
-- 👀 I’m interested in developing as a front-end programmer.
+- 👀 I’m interested in developing as a full-stack developer.
 - 🌱 I’m currently learning CSS + HTML.
-- 📫 How to reach me tomwcodes@gmail.com
+- 📫 Reach me via tomwcodes@gmail.com

 <!---
 wombatom/wombatom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.